GS1400/MATRS/README.md

 * and the paper

 M. Kimiaei and A. Neumaier,
-Heuristic methods for noisy derivative-free bound-constrained mixed-integer optimization.
-Available at optimization online, (2024).
+MATRS -- derivative-free bound-constrained mixed-integer optimization, (2024).

 This paper describes the method implemented and some test results.
 Please cite this paper when using this package in scientific work.